What is a Cash Flow Hedge?

 There is a company X ltd having a textile business and requires tons of cotton as its raw material every quarter for the production of its textile finished products and sell in the market.
 It purchases the raw material from the US market and pays the dollar in exchange for the product purchased.

-The prices in the market of the US depend on various factors like environmental factors, demand, and supply of the product, exchange rate variations, etc. Due to these factors, the prices of the different commodities including the cotton increase or decreases, and sometimes this increase or decrease is very sharp.
+The prices in the market of the US depend on various factors like environmental factors, demand, and supply of the product, exchange rate variations, etc. Due to these factors, the prices of the different commodities, including cotton, increase or decrease, and sometimes this increase or decrease is very sharp.

 Analysis of this example of Cash Flow Hedge

-- Price remains: The prices after 3 months remain $ 8.5 per pound, so net cash payment of the company, in that case, will be $ 85,000 which is to be paid to Supplier and there will be no loss or gain from forwarding contract.
+- Price remains: The prices after three months remain $ 8.5 per pound, so the net cash payment of the company, in that case, will be $ 85,000, which is to be paid to the Supplier, and there will be no loss or gain from forwarding contract.

-Here, a forward contract is hedging instrument and the hedging is effective only if changes in cash flow of hedged instrument and hedging offset each other.
-On the other side if changes in cash flow of hedged instrument and hedging do not offset each then hedge will be considered as ineffective.
+Here, a forward contract is a hedging instrument, and the hedging is effective only if changes in the cash flow of hedged instruments and hedging offset each other.
+On the other side, if changes in the cash flow of hedged instruments and hedging do not offset each, then hedge will be considered ineffective.

-In the present case change in cash flow of cotton purchase (hedged item) is offset totally by forwarding contract cash flow (hedging instrument), making hedging 100% effective.
+In the present case, a change in cash flow of cotton purchase (hedged item) is offset totally by forwarding contract cash flow (hedging instrument), making hedging 100% effective.